SKlarsen84/concordium-node-sdk-js/README.md

     15000           // timeout in ms
 );
 ```
+ -  Note that the client is only supported in a nodeJS environment, and will throw errors if imported in a web environment.
 ## Create a simple transfer
 The following example demonstrates how a simple transfer can be created.
 ```js